vihar2712/courses.com/README.md

  1) Creates a user dashboard for students to display the courses they are enrolled in.
  Included a user-friendly interface with a list of enrolled courses.
  2) Displayed course name, instructor name, thumbnail, and a progress bar.
- 3) Implemented a feature that allows students to mark courses as completed

  Concepts used: